orbbec/docs/OrbbecSDKv2_User_Guide/source/3_Application_Guide/ApplicationGuide.md

 } OB_FRAME_AGGREGATE_OUTPUT_MODE,OBFrameAggregateOutputMode,ob_frame_aggregate_output_mode
 ```

-For example, if Depth, Color, Left IR, and Right IR streams are all enabled and the frame aggregation mode is set to OB_FRAME_AGGREGATE_OUTPUT_ALL_TYPE_FRAME_REQUIRE, it means that the returned FrameSet will contain non-null frame data for all four streams.
+For example, if LiDAR and IMU streams are all enabled and the frame aggregation mode is set to OB_FRAME_AGGREGATE_OUTPUT_ALL_TYPE_FRAME_REQUIRE, it means that the returned FrameSet will contain non-null frame data for all two streams.
 Sample code is shown below:

 ```c++